instance-id/nodebb-plugin-emailer-gmail-oauth2/README.md

-# PLUGIN IS UNDER DEVELOPMENT AND TESTING - DO NOT USE!
-IT WILL NOT WORK YET!
+# PLUGIN IS UNDER DEVELOPMENT AND TESTING - While I do have it working as of 04/28/19, it is not advised to use it just yet.
 # NodeBB Emailer (Gmail-Oauth2)

 This NodeBB plugin allows NodeBB to send emails to users through the third-party transactional email service [Gmail-Oauth2](http://gmail.com).